Our Eczema Trials – Wet Wrap Therapy

-- (1) one-piece pajamas, top, bottom or bands, form fitting
+- (1) Form fitting “wet” layer: one-piece pajamas, top, bottom or bands

-- (1) one-piece cotton pajamas, top or bottom, slightly larger (find tops for adults here)
+- (1) Slightly larger “dry” layer: one-piece cotton pajamas, top or bottom, slightly larger (find tops for adults here)

-- (2) turtleneck for wrapping the neck, or scarf
+- (2) Cotton turtleneck or scarf for wrapping the neck

-- (2) sets of gauze bandages for wrapping the face and head/scalp or an infant stay-on hat like this one.
+- (2) Sets of gauze bandages for wrapping the face and head/scalp or an infant stay-on hat for eczema.

 How to wet wrap (step-by-step)